MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals.md

 ---
 # Custom visuals in Power BI
 When creating or editing a Power BI report, there are many different types of visuals available for you to use.
 These visuals display in the **Visualizations** pane.
-When you download Power BI Desktop or open Power BI service (app.powerbi.com), this set of visuals come "pre-packaged."
+When you download Power BI Desktop or open Power BI service (app.powerbi.com), this set of visuals comes "pre-packaged."

 ![](media/power-bi-custom-visuals/power-bi-visualizations.png)